 new short stories

-This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, New authors, New books, nine-year-olds, Parenting, Parenting challenges, Short stories, weekly fiction, Writing Prompts, Young children and tagged Book review, debut author, Elisabeth Cohen, new book review, new short stories, short fiction, short stories, The Glitch, writing.
+This entry was posted in Book reviews, Creative writing, Kids growing up, New authors, New books, Parenting, Parenting challenges, Short stories, Ten-year-olds, weekly fiction, Writing Prompts and tagged Book review, Kelly Rimmer, new book review, new short stories, short fiction, short stories, The Things We Cannot Say, WWII fiction.